Read on before getting that home equity loan.

 What To Expect From Building Your Own House (or Doing Larger Home Projects)

-The first thing one must accept when getting into home improvement type projects is that it’ll probably cost more than you first thought.
+One of the first things you must accept when getting into a home improvement project is that it’ll probably cost more than you first thought.
 If you accept this fact early on, then if you actually avoid cost overruns, you’ll be pleasantly surprised.
 When a home contractor gives you a quote, it’s usually based on initial assumptions that will shift as your plans become more concrete.
 The budget therefore shifts in lockstep.

 Check out these tips from About.com: